-San Cristobal is an invigorating yet peaceful town, a good base to enjoy the graceful colonial atmosphere and to explore the highland region and the outlying Indian villages.
+San Cristobal is an invigorating yet peaceful town: a good base from which to enjoy the graceful colonial atmosphere and to explore the highland region and the outlying Indian villages.
 The grand Mayan site at Palenque can be visited from here, as well as Agua Azul, a dazzling series of waterfalls and turquoise pools that are one of Mexico's natural wonders.

 Become our San Cristobal De Las Casas Travel Expert